| |

 Kintecus 6.01 has been released.

-- This version should be able to handle all of LLNL combustion
+• This version should be able to handle all of LLNL combustion models including those that have PLOG reactions

-- This version can also apply any type of constraints in equation form
+• This version can also apply any type of constraints in equation form between any of variable or constants for use in regression/fitting.

 October 9th, 2016

-A few more bug fixes with the beta version of Kintecus. (download rar file here,
+A few more bug fixes with the beta version of Kintecus. (download rar file here, you'll need unrar to unrar the executable).

 October 2nd, 2016

-Kintecus 5.9b beta (download rar file here,
+Kintecus 5.9b beta (download rar file here, you'll need unrar to unrar the executable).

-- This version should be able to handle all of LLNL combustion
+• This version should be able to handle all of LLNL combustion models including those that have PLOG reactions

-- This version can also apply any type of constraints in equation form
+• This version can also apply any type of constraints in equation form between any of variable or constants for use in regression/fitting.

 August 21st 2016

-Kintecus 5.8b beta (download rar file here,
+Kintecus 5.8b beta (download rar file here, you'll need unrar to unrar the executable).

-- This version should be able to handle most of LLNL combustion
+• This version should be able to handle most of LLNL combustion models minus those that contain PLOG// entries.

-- It can also apply any type of constraints in equation form between
+• It can also apply any type of constraints in equation form between any of variable or constants.

 October 24th 2015